vishwajit-vishnu/vishwajit-vishnu.github.io/_posts/Introduction/2024-01-01-prerequisites-ml.md

     as a stand alone book.
 Also it contains many solved problems which is good for a newbie as well as advanced folks

-5. Atleast basic Python from forst 5-6 chapters "fluent python" book.
+5. Atleast basic Python from first 5-6 chapters "fluent python" book.
 However this book is great and you should read it completely.
 Atleast preactice some basic DSA skills at [interviewbit.com](https://www.interviewbit.com/courses/programming/)